ivanjeremic/statehub/README.md

 }
 ```

-To Access values from the `contextHub` Prop use `ContextHubConsumer`
+To Access values from the `contextHub` Prop use the `ContextHubConsumer`

 ```javascript
 import React from 'react';